Plants voted as: LIKELY INVASIVE

 occurring in all regions of the

-and wetland habitats.
+state in upland and wetland habitats.
 Grows in full sun to full shade.
 Particularly problematic in lime seeps and

 disturbed sites; evidence currently lacking